Acknowledgements

 We’d like to thank our authors, reviewers, and editorial board members for providing wonderful suggestions and edits to improve the website, submission process, and style sheet—because of these helpful, questioning scholars, the publication process continues to become clearer and easier for everyone.

-Our deep appreciation goes to our Student Assistants, past and present, Cat Noseworthy, Heidi Haering, Alyssa Gillespie, Abbey McRoberts, Sarah Freeburn, and Barbara Rousseau, as well as Journal Coordinators Maya Clubine and Katherine Stratton, who as a group have tackled emails, organized folders, designed visual exhibits, created promotional material, uploaded articles, ensured edits are made to submissions, and posted to social media.
-Melanie Fishbane, as long-time LMMI web manager, planned and initially implemented the promotion of the journal virtually.
+Melanie Fishbane, as long-time LMMI web and social media manager, planned and initially implemented the promotion of the journal.
 Since mid-2021, Weiqi Tang has coordinated social media.
-Thank you both for making sure the the LMM community knows about the latest journal publications and news.
-Thanks also to the students who have, in their roles as LMMI social media assistants, promoted the Journal: Emma Doucette, Darriel Rolle, and MacKenzie Cutcliffe.
+Thank you both for making sure the LMM community knows about the latest journal publications and news.
+Thanks also to students Emma Doucette, Darriel Rolle, and MacKenzie Cutcliffe, who promoted the journal in their roles as LMMI social media assistants.

 We are deeply appreciative of Kate Macdonald Butler, the Heirs of L.M.
-Montgomery, Inc., and Sally Keefe Cohen’s support and knowledge.
+Montgomery Inc., and Sally Keefe Cohen’s support and knowledge.
 Thanks to all the members of the Montgomery community—rights holders, publishers, and interested parties—who have shared advice and enthusiasm, especially Elizabeth Epperly, Mary Rubio, Kathryn Harvey (Guelph), Cailen Swain (OUP), Kevin Rice and Kathleen MacKinnon (Confederation Centre of the Arts), and Cathy Dillon.

 *

 Most of Montgomery’s novels were first published in the United States, and US copyright law has deemed all works published there before 1923 to be public domain.
-Works published from 1923 to 1963, for which copyright was renewed, are protected for 95 years after the original publication date.
-Please note that the following Montgomery novels will remain under copyright protection in the United States for 95 years from date of publication:
+Works published from 1923 to 1963, for which copyright was renewed, are protected for ninety-five years after the original publication date.
+Please note that the following Montgomery novels will remain under copyright protection in the United States for ninety-five years from date of publication:

-Emily Climbs (1925), The Blue Castle (1926), Emily’s Quest (1927), Magic for Marigold (1929), A Tangled Web (1931), Pat of Silver Bush (1933), Mistress Pat (1935), Anne of Windy Poplars (1936), Jane of Lantern Hill (1937), and Anne of Ingleside (1939).
+Magic for Marigold (1929), A Tangled Web (1931), Pat of Silver Bush (1933), Mistress Pat (1935), Anne of Windy Poplars (1936), Jane of Lantern Hill (1937), and Anne of Ingleside (1939).

 Permission requests for reproduction of these novels in the United States, beyond the extent allowed by fair use, should be directed to the Heirs of L.M.
 Montgomery Inc. directly at katemacdonaldbutler@lmmontgomery.com

 L.M.
-Montgomery, Emily of New Moon, The Story Girl, and The Blue Castle are trademarks of Heirs of L.M.
+Montgomery, Emily of New Moon, The Story Girl, and The Blue Castle are trademarks of the Heirs of L.M.
 Montgomery Inc.

 Anne of Green Gables and other indicia of “Anne” are trademarks and Canadian official marks of the Anne of Green Gables Licensing Authority Inc.